 Description:

 Title etched above image., By Gillray using pseudonym 'A.S.'
-See British Museum catalogue., One of eight satirical portraits issued as a set on one sheet., Two lines of text below image: Ruin'd!
-Undone!
-Our commerce destroy'd, our armies beaten., and On same sheet: Ministerial eloquence; Naval eloquence; Military eloquence; Fools eloquence; Billingsgate eloquence; Pulpit eloquence; Bar eloquence.
+See British Museum catalogue., One of eight satirical portraits issued as a set on one sheet., Four lines of text below image: Our great successes in the East & West Indies, conquest of Corsica; entertain no doubt you will chearfully [sic] grant the supplies for carrying on this just & necessary war., and On same sheet: Opposition eloquence; Naval eloquence; Military eloquence; Fools eloquence; Billingsgate eloquence; Pulpit eloquence; Bar eloquence.

 Publisher: